You do not need to throw your phone in a lake

 Morning actions (10 minutes):

-• Disable app badge counters (the red dots).
+- Disable app badge counters (the red dots).
 On iOS: Settings > Notifications > select each app > toggle off Badges.
-On Android: Long-press app icon > Notification settings > toggle off badge.
+On Android: long-press the app icon > Notification settings > toggle off the badge.

-• Set your phone to grayscale mode.
-This removes the color cues that trigger dopamine responses.
-On iOS: Settings > Accessibility > Display > Color Filters > Grayscale.
-On Android: Settings > Digital Wellbeing > Bedtime Mode (or Developer Options > Simulate Color Space > Monochromacy).
+- Set your phone to grayscale mode.
+This removes the color cues that trigger reward responses.
+On iOS: Settings > Accessibility > Display & Text Size > Color Filters > Grayscale.
+On Android: Settings > Digital Wellbeing > Bedtime mode, or Developer Options > Simulate color space > Monochromacy.

 Evening check: At the end of Day 2, notice how many times you picked up your phone out of habit and found nothing pulling you in.
 That gap between pickup and engagement is where your attention starts returning to you.